MathBioU: Summer Research Program for Undergraduates

 Students will work in pairs with a PI in a computational biology research project.
 In addition, there will be weekly activities in skills development, including how to give presentations, or how to write mathematics using a computer program.
 By the end of the project the students will give a presentation about their research and submit a paper on their work.

 Students will receive a stipend of $500/week, or a total of $3000 to help cover living expenses during this time.
-Students will also be given parking vouchers to park on campus.

 Participation in MathBioU will not only provide a window into a career in research and academia, but also significantly strengthen applications for graduate school.
 Students will be able to describe in detail their previous research experience and results in application essays, and letters of recommendation will be much more elaborate since students will spend significant time working with faculty members.